"CRUX OF THE MATTER"

 JG:

-Watching the film, I was struck by the intense analysis
+Watching the video, I was struck by the intense analysis

 that people would go into to try to understand what